gsoft-inc/sg-orbit/CONTRIBUTING.md

 ### Interaction testing

-Interaction testing is all about interacting with the user.
-We need to test if they are working properly.
+UI is all about interacting with the user.
+We need to test if a component work properly when those interactions occurs.

 This approach is used to cover the interaction behaviors of a component.